jvalentine12/meGa/README.md

     We learned about communicating better with one another so we know what we are doing.
     We learned more code like dropdowns and CSS elemtns to style to buttons.<br>
 # What is next for this project?<br>
-     Adding more styles of cars, also adding more manufacturer suggestions, and more options for the dropdown.
+     Adding more styles of cars, also adding more manufacturer suggestions, andmore options for the dropdown.